damien-meere/full_stack_milestone/README.md

 </details>

 ### Order View
-Within their Profile page, users are presented with the the full list of all their previous orders on the site, as illustrated above.
+Within their Profile page, users are presented with the full list of all their previous orders on the site, as illustrated above.
 When the user selects one of the Order numbers, they can view information similar to that shown for a completed order as shown in the [Completed Order](#completed-order) section.
-However, the user is presented with an Alert nofication to inform them they are viewing a past order confirmation.
-It's importatnt to differentiate the two views.
+However, the user is presented with an Alert notification to inform them they are viewing a past order confirmation.
+It's important to differentiate the two views.
 The user is also presented with the option to leave a review for a product associated with one of their orders.
 Users can only access the Product Review section of the site through a completed order, via the **'Leave Product Review'** button.
 This is detailed in the next section.
 The site users view is illustrated in the following, including the Alert notification: